5 things to watch for on primary Election Day

 All seven Republican secretary of state candidates have given support for limiting voting access in the interest of “election security.”
 Leading candidates include Sparks Councilman Kristopher Dahir, former Assemblyman Jim Marchant and businessman Jesse Haw.
 Democrat Cisco Aguilar is running unopposed.

-The state treasurer’s race has proven controversial, with Las Vegas Councilwoman Michele Fiore taking on businessman Manny Kess, who dressed up as Fiore to mock one of her more famous campaign ads.
-Fiore has been dogged by controversy, including taxpayer-financed travel and an FBI raid at her home, while Kess has been upfront about filing bankruptcy during the recession in New York.
-Treasurer Zach Conine, a Democrat, is running for reelection without opposition.
+In the state treasurer’s race, Las Vegas Councilwoman Michele Fiore is taking on businessman Manny Kess, who dressed up as Fiore to mock one of her more famous campaign ads.
+Fiore has been dogged by controversy, including taxpayer-financed travel and an FBI raid at her home, while Kess has been upfront about filing for bankruptcy during the recession in New York.
+Treasurer Zach Conine, a Democrat, is running for re-election without opposition.

-Firebrand lawyer Sigal Chattah is taking on the more moderate Tisha Black for the Republican attorney general primary.
-Both candidates have called incumbent Democrat Aaron Ford, who is running for reelection, “soft on crime.”
-Chattah became embroiled in scandal earlier this year when a former ally leaked texts where Chattah said Ford should be “hanging from an (expletive) crane,” for what she saw as his poor job performance.
+Firebrand lawyer Sigal Chattah is running against the more moderate Tisha Black in the Republican attorney general primary.
+Both candidates have called incumbent Democrat Aaron Ford, who is running for re-election, “soft on crime.”
+Chattah became embroiled in scandal earlier this year when a former ally leaked texts in which Chattah said Ford should be “hanging from a (expletive) crane,” for what she saw as his poor job performance.

 4. How will the congressional races shape up?